 Cancer support group

-The WWME weekend is a time to look at one’s love for one’s spouse and decide to do something to make that love more like Jesus’ love for us.
-The next Worldwide Marriage Encounter Weekend in the diocese is March 10-12 in Baxter.
+The next available Worldwide Marriage Encounter Weekend is April 13-15, in Baxter.
 Early registration is highly recommended.
-For more information visit the website northmnwwme.org or contact Alan and Missy at applications@ northmnwwme.org or (888) 455-3496.
+For more information visit northmnwwme.org or contact Alan or Missy at firstname.lastname@example.org or (888) 455-3496.

 Father Dave Tushar is again offering the opportunity to experience a true “Taste of China,” visiting Beijing, Xi’an, Chengdu, Suzhou, and Shanghai from Oct.
 8-22.
 Arrangements are through Hua Travel, a Chinese agency specializing in small group tours.
 This is not a pre-packaged tour, but a customized small group tour with the same experienced Chinese tour guide during the entire trip.
 Trip includes round trip air (economy booking) with Delta from Minneapolis and back to Minneapolis, accommodations at five-star hotels with buffet breakfasts and travel within China.
 References are available.
 For information and pricing, please call Father Tushar at (218) 384-4563.
 Deadline: July 1, 2018.